 A Rigorous Study on Steam Use and Allergies

 It makes sense that steam baths potentially have an immediate effect on the respiratory system.
 Steam has been shown to help open up and clear airways.
-Research out of India showed that steam therapy reduced discomfort from symptoms associated with severe respiratory infections in children.
+Research out of India showed that steam therapy reduced discomfort from symptoms associated with severe respiratory conditions in children.

 A more recent study published in the January 2018 issue of the Journal of Integrative Medicine discovered that steam baths “significantly reduced the symptoms of allergic rhinitis.”
 As you learned above, that’s hay fever.
 This was a randomized controlled trial that studied allergens that cause anterior/posterior rhinorrhea, sneezing, nasal itching, and nasal congestion.

-That’s a slam dunk for steam therapy’s ability to help potentially relieve allergy-like symptoms that could aggravate a number of other health issues.
+That’s a slam dunk for steam therapy’s potential ability to help relieve allergy-like symptoms that could aggravate a number of other health issues.
 Using steam won’t just help you feel better, it may also help contribute to improving your overall health profile.

 May Help with Respiratory and Immune Response

 The ability of steam to act as an expectorant and potentially help clear mucus and phlegm have made steam showers popular.
-It makes sense that its ability to help possibly relieve nasal and throat passageways would also help relieve allergy-like symptoms.
+It makes sense that its ability to possibly help relieve nasal and throat passageways would also help relieve allergy-like symptoms.

-Steam can dig deep into bronchial tubes to potentially improve respiratory function.
+Steam has been shown to dig deep into bronchial tubes to potentially improve respiratory function.
 According to Reinhard R. Bergal, MD, this was well studied in Germany.
 Between 1983 and 1986, researchers at the University of Munich’s Institute of Medical Balneology and Climatology found that sessions in a steam bath helped improve symptoms caused by breathing conditions by loosening mucus and phlegm.
 Considering that these respiratory conditions are more serious than hay fever, you can imagine how much help regular applications of steam therapy may provide.

 Steam rooms may also help the immune system by strengthening circulation and removing impurities through the body’s sweat response.
-Research has discovered that in some people humid heat can help blood flow in skin and the extremities, which helps rid toxins in the body.
+Research has discovered that in some people humid heat may help blood flow in skin and the extremities, which helps rid toxins in the body.
 These toxins can include antagonists like allergens.
 Removing these triggers before they can do damage by sweating them out could go a long way to helping you avoid or minimize allergy-like symptoms.
 This effect may also help improve the immune system.